nuveo/nuance/README.md

 ---
 ### Processes zones

-Processes image and template and extract information from zones.
+Processes an image (with template) and extracts information from zones.

 ```go
 n := nuveo.New()